zezhou-liu/TwoColorAna/README.md

 **Input**: Data handle

 **Parameters**: dataset, data mode you want to process; bins: density calculation bins; area: the formal area of the ellipse in um^2.
 Default is 3.14; debug: default "False".
-This will allow function accept x and y pts and calculate the radius/radians distribution.
-For datachecking purpose only. "y1 and y3" represents the colour channel you want to plot.
+This will allow function accept the coordinates of pts(x and y;dtype=np.array) and calculate the radius/radians distribution.
+For datachecking purpose only.

 **Output**: Data handle. *tot_density_hist* dictionary will be attached to the data handle.
 The keys for the dictionary are shown: